osrf/gazebo_tutorials/drcsim_robotiq_hand/tutorial.md

 %%%

 Open a separate terminal and make sure to source the environment setup.sh files as we explained at the beginning of the tutorial.
-Then, invoke the next command to send a ROS message for closing the right hand half way by executing:
+Then, invoke the next command to send a ROS message for closing the right hand halfway:

 ~~~
 rostopic pub --once right_hand/command atlas_msgs/SModelRobotOutput {1,0,1,0,0,0,127,255,0,155,0,0,255,0,0,0,0,0}
 ~~~

-You can send the next ROS message for fully opening the hand:
+You can send the next ROS message to fully open the hand:

 ~~~
 rostopic pub --once right_hand/command atlas_msgs/SModelRobotOutput {1,0,1,0,0,0,0,255,0,155,0,0,255,0,0,0,0,0}